txthinking/brook/docs/brook-tproxy-gui.md

 ## \$ brook tproxy

-> Depends: ca-certificates openssl-util ca-bundle coreutils-nohup iptables-mod-tproxy
+> Dependencies: ca-certificates openssl-util ca-bundle coreutils-nohup iptables-mod-tproxy

 $ brook tproxy can create Transparent Proxy on your linux router with `TPROXY mod`, it must work with $ brook server.